 - Focus on your posture, aiming to stand tall and straight

 - Incorporate a warm up, cool down and stretching

-Many people don’t start a workout routine, because they associate hitting the gym with working out hard almost every day of the week.
+Many people don’t start a workout routine, because they associate it with working out hard almost every day of the week.
 However, Dr. Hussain says that starting small is often most beneficial.

 “Don’t be afraid to start a mild to moderate exercise program.
-Any amount of walking is good,” Dr. Hussain said.
+Any amount of walking is good,” Dr. Hussain reveals.
 “Research shows physical activity has a lot of health benefits.”